Close

 What is the difference between an ordinary annuity and an annuity due in the table?

-An ordinary annuity assumes payments are made at the end of each period, while an annuity due assumes payments are made at the beginning.
-The annuity due table factors are higher because payments are discounted for one less period.
+A regular annuity would mean that payments are made at the end of each period, whereas an annuity due would mean that payments are made at the start.
+The value of the annuity due table is higher because payments are discounted for one less period.

 4